york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 Contract deployed to address: 0x6cd7d44516a20882cEa2DE9f205bF401c0d23570
 ```

 **Please save this address**.
-We will be using it later in the tutorial.
+We will be using it later in the exercise.

-If we go to the [Ropsten etherscan](https://ropsten.etherscan.io) and search for our contract address we should able to see that it has been deployed successfully.
+If we go to the [Goerli etherscan](https://goerli.etherscan.io) and search for our contract address we should able to see that it has been deployed successfully.
 The transaction will look something like this:

 ![](./etherscan-contract.png)